What is Road Rage?

-Road rage is a form of raging abusive behaviour displayed by drivers to exert power.
-The power exerted can be in any manner such as using harsh slangs, threatening physically, attempting to start a physical fight in the middle of the road, and continuously honking.
+Road rage is a form of raging abusive behavior displayed by drivers to exert power.
+The power exerted can be in any manner such as using harsh slang, threatening physically, attempting to start a physical fight in the middle of the road, and continuously honking.
 All this to mark control and show power over other people walking on the road, cycling or people crossing the road.
 This sort of rage has created many problems and doesn’t seem to slow down any time soon.
 In this article, we will look into what to be included in a Speech On Road Rage.
 It can be presented in different ways, a Long Speech On Road Rage or a Short Speech On Road Rage.

 Long and Short Speech on Road Rage